 DO I NEED A TICKET FOR MYSELF?
 Graduates do not need a ticket; your ticket is your name card!
 Please bring the name card that will be inside the envelope we give you with your tickets!!
 If you wish to receive proofs of the professional photos taken, fill in the info on the back with your contact information.
 Anyone who misses the opportunity for the two free tickets, you can still pick up the envelope with your name card and information about the ceremony.
 Tickets for sale: Additional tickets will be on sale through Cal Performances beginning in April.
 More details to follow.
 All seating, regardless of what the tickets say, is General Admission - no designated seats.

 WHAT TIME SHOULD I ARRIVE?
-Graduates please arrive at 1:00 PM backstage wearing your regalia.
+Graduates will line up outside of Zellerbach Auditorium in Lower Sproul Plaza, and should plan to arrive to Lower Sproul no later than 1:15 PM in their cap and gown.
 You will receive additional instructions when you pick up your tickets.
 The ceremony will be approximately two hours in length.
 IMPORTANT: We ask that you turn off your cell phones and refrain from using them for the duration of the ceremony.
 We also ask you to stay seated until the very end of this celebration.
 Each student is on stage for only a brief moment, and we want to make sure that their fellow students and loved ones can hear their names being called.
 Please extend the same courtesy to the families and friends of the students at the end of the list that you would want to have extended to you.

 WHERE SHOULD I GET MY REGALIA?
 You are welcome to buy or rent your regalia.
 Information will be sent to the IB listserv as it is received.
 Please plan in advance.